 There may be risks resulting from the extensive use of models in our business.

 We rely on quantitative models to measure risks and to estimate certain financial values.
-Models may be used in such processes as determining the pricing of various products, developing presentations made to market analysts and others, creating loans and extending credit, measuring interest rate and other market risks, predicting losses, assessing capital adequacy, developing strategic planning initiatives, capital stress testing and calculating regulatory capital levels, as well as to estimate the value of financial instruments and Balance Sheet items.
+Models may be used in such processes as determining the pricing of various products, developing presentations made to market analysts and others, creating loans and extending credit, measuring interest rate and other market risks, predicting losses, assessing capital adequacy, developing strategic planning initiatives, capital stress testing and calculating regulatory capital levels, as well as to estimate the value of financial instruments and balance sheet items.
 Poorly designed or implemented models present the risk that our business decisions based on information incorporating models will be adversely affected due to the inadequacy of such information.
+For example, operational errors in the development or implementation of models, use of models beyond the scope of the assumptions and limitations for the models to work appropriately, or reliance on biased or erroneous outputs generated by AI could lead to errors that can adversely affect managerial decisions and business judgments.
 Also, information we provide to the public or to our regulators based on poorly designed or implemented models could be inaccurate or misleading.
-Certain decisions that the regulators make, including those related to capital distributions and dividends to our stockholders, could be adversely affected due to the regulator's perception that the quality of the models used to generate our relevant information is insufficient.
+Certain decisions that regulators make, including those related to capital distributions and dividends to our shareholders, could be adversely affected due to the regulator's perception that the quality of the models used to generate our relevant information is insufficient.

 Technology - Risk 2

-Our day-to-day operations rely heavily on the proper functioning of products, information systems and services provided by third-party, external vendors.
+Our day-to-day operations rely heavily on the proper functioning of products, information systems and services provided by third-party vendors.

 We rely on certain external vendors to provide products, information systems and services necessary, including our core processing system, to maintain our day-to-day operations.
 These third parties provide key components of our business operations such as data processing, recording and monitoring transactions, online banking interfaces and services, Internet connections and network access.
 Any complications caused by these third parties, including those resulting from disruptions in communication services provided by a vendor, failure of a vendor to handle current or higher volumes, cyber-attacks and security breaches at a vendor (including zero-day attacks associated with vulnerabilities in third-party software that were not previously known), failure of a vendor to comply with applicable laws and regulations or to conform to our internal controls and risk management procedures, and failure of a vendor to provide services for any reason or poor performance of services, could adversely affect our ability to deliver products and services to our customers and otherwise conduct our business.